devops-myway/certified-kubernetes-administrator-Practice/Domain 3 - Cluster-Arch-Install-Config-RBAC/Create ServiceAccount Identity.md

       - name: nginx
         image: nginx:1.7.9
       serviceAccountName: bob-the-bot
+---
+# To test if this service account has permissions
+kubectl auth can-i get pods --as=system:serviceaccount:default:demo-sa -n default #No
 ``````
 The above shows that this service account has a set of credentials mounted in a secret volume.
 In this particular case, the secret is called default-token-srs4v.